 - 1 1/2 pounds chicken thighs boneless and skinless, cut into 1 1/2 or 2 inch dice (or use chicken breasts)

 - 2 zucchini cut into 1 inch dice

 - 1 pint cherry tomatoes or grape tomatoes

-- 8 ounces small mushrooms baby bella or shiitake
+- 8 ounces mushrooms baby bella or shiitake

 - 1 cup basil just the leaves, fresh

 - 1 cup spinach just the leaves, fresh